kevinhayen/grandma3_fixture_to_presets/README.md

 ---------

-When clicking an attribute, the right button in the upper section shows the clicked attribute.
+When clicking an attribute, the right button in the upper section shows the clicked attribute, which in this example is "Dimmer".

 The lower part shows possible values to be stored as a preset, indicating the name above and the value below

 ![image](https://user-images.githubusercontent.com/95590073/199278078-c7d06bde-3377-4a9b-9341-906d91fb2ec6.png)